beaudie/vesc/src/tests/perf_tests/README.md

 Several command-line arguments control how the tests run:

 * `--one-frame-only`: Runs tests once and quickly exits.
 Used as a quick smoke test.
+* `--run-to-key-frame`: If the trace specifies a key frame, run to that frame and stop.
+Traces without a `KeyFrames` entry in their JSON will default to frame 1.
 * `--enable-trace`: Write a JSON event log that can be loaded in Chrome.
 * `--trace-file file`: Name of the JSON event log for `--enable-trace`.
 * `--calibration`: Prints the number of steps a test runs in a fixed time.
 Used by `perf_test_runner.py`.